SUNET/edusign-app/README.rst

 to provide a web interface for signing PDF documents.

-There is a `sister repo <https://github.com/SUNET/docker-edusign-app>`_ that contains code to deploy such webn applications, using the code in this repo.
+There is a `sister repo <https://github.com/SUNET/docker-edusign-app>`_ that contains code to deploy such web applications, using the code in this repo.
+For deployment instructions please see the README in this repo.

 eduSign web application overview
 --------------------------------

-To use the aplication, users have to identify themselves.
+To use the app, users have to identify themselves.
 To this end, the application has to be integrated in some SAML2 environment, as a service provider (SP).
 Once a user is identified via some SAML IdP, and some SAML attributes pertaining that identity have been retrieved from the IdP and stored